klausi/mastodon-bluesky-sync/README.md

 - Build portable binaries on Github without OpenSSL dependencies
 - Add open graph link preview when posting to Bluesky
 - Parallel execution of fetching and syncing requests at the same time
+- Remove username escaping with backslash from Bluesky, not needed

 ## Acknowledgements